fathi129/Surfs_up/README.md

 - As well as a comparison by the weather station, we may see higher, lower temperatures and precipitation levels at different locations.
 We would be primarily interested in the weather station closest to our location, narrowing the results and providing the best data for us to consider.
-- We could also calculate the wind speed near the location in June and December to help decide about the surf shop.
+- We could also calculate the wind condition near the location in June and December to help decide about the surfing.